Bachos0605/Electronic-components-management-app/README.md

 ### Responsibility

 - Build database for app and handle trigger, store procedure.
-- Handle transaction: Lost Update, Unrepeatable, Dirty Read, Phantom Read, Deadlock.
+- Handle transaction: Lost Update, Unrepeatable Read, Dirty Read, Phantom Read, Deadlock.
 - Build model and controller of User for login, logout, order, sell the product.
 - Build model and controller of Employee for management system.